 Cruise Sweden?
 Spain?

 Yes, you can cruise across Sweden on the Gota Canal.
-I’ve done it, and it was wonderful.
-You can also river cruise in Spain and you can do canal cruises in the United Kingdom, but we’ll stay focused on the rivers that most of you are selling.
+We’ve done it, and it was wonderful.
+You can also river cruise in Spain and enjoy canal cruises in the United Kingdom, but we’ll stay focused mostly on Europe’s major river cruise destinations like the Danube, Rhine, Rhône, and Seine, where most travelers begin their journeys.

 4. When Do You Want To Go?